List of lighthouses in the Philippines

 Large international ships rely on lighthouses to guide them safely out from the open sea and into Philippine waters.
 Once within Philippine waters, lighthouses help them maneuver through its narrow straits and channels, pointing out safe passages and leading vessels to their destination ports.
-Regardless of the advancement in technology and the use of satellite-guided positioning devices, mariners still rely on these light stations as visual confirmations of their electronic readings.
+Although there are electronic navigation systems, lighthouses are still important in warning seafarers of dangerous waters in case of failure of these electronic systems.

-As an archipelago, the future and progress of the islands has and will always depend on maritime travel.
+As an archipelago, the continuous development and prosperity of the country is linked to maritime travel.
 Even with the advent of aviation, the water routes continue to be the main highways for travel and commerce, with the lighthouses of the Philippines safely guiding the vessels that ply its routes.

 List of lighthouses in the Philippines

 The following is a list of historical and notable lighthouses constructed in the Philippines.